shinydevelopment/ShinyDevelopment-Holding/_posts/2013-04-10-app-store-review-times-on-status-board.markdown

 **Note:** These links will only work on an iPad with [Status Board](http://panic.com/statusboard/) installed!

 **Note:** The table doesn't look great at the moment as there are only 2 rows in my data source and you it doesn't seem to be possible to shrink a table panel down to that size so I may rewrite this one as a HTML widget for it in the future but I wanted to get something up today!
 Watch this space.

+I wonder if they will be kind enough to put it on their [sources page](http://panic.com/statusboard/sources.html)?

 Let me know what you think, I am [@daveverwer](http://twitter.com/daveverwer) on Twitter.